logo

 In addition to these counseling careers, there are also management careers within the field of counseling.
 Like managers in any field, counselors in management roles tend to have higher qualifications than their peers; they may have years of experience in the field, advanced counseling education, and/or hold an advanced license or special credential.
 Some states, such as Kentucky, require counseling supervisors to hold a state credential (in Kentucky, the LPCC Supervisor or LPCC-S).
 Other states, such as Arkansas and Maryland, require counseling supervisors to be credentialed with the Center for Credentialing and Education (CCE) as Approved Clinical Supervisors (ACS).
 Many states, including Arizona, California, Georgia, Massachusetts, Ohio, Pennsylvania, and Texas, also recognize the addiction-related Clinical Supervisor (CS) credential from the International Certification & Reciprocity Consortium (IC&RC).

 The BLS reports data on two management roles related to the counseling field: social and community service managers and medical and health services managers.
 Social and community service managers supervise support staff as well as coordinate social service programs and community organizations.
 Medical and health services managers direct the medical and health services of a facility or medical practice or a specific department within a facility.
-Both management jobs require a minimum of a bachelor’s degree, but the BLS notes that master’s degrees are commonly preferred, if not required.14,15 For social and community service managers, the median annual salary is $69,600 per year with projected job growth of 13% through 2028; and for medical and health services managers, the average annual salary is $99,730 per year with 17.6% job growth expected through 2026.14,15
+Both management jobs require a minimum of a bachelor’s degree, but the BLS notes that master’s degrees are commonly preferred, if not required.14,15 For social and community service managers, the median annual salary as of 2022 was $74,000 per year with projected job growth of 12% through 2031.14 For medical and health services managers, in 2022, the median annual salary was $101,340 per year with 28% job growth expected through 2031.15

 Best States to Be a Counselor Index and Counselor Job Outlook

 We developed the table below to help you learn about counselor salary by state, hiring outlooks, and our calculation of the best states to be a counselor.
-This table uses BLS data for salary, employment, and job outlook information for substance abuse, behavioral disorder, and mental health counselors as a proxy for the counseling field overall, as this is the area of counseling most people think of when they consider “counselors.”
-However, other types of counselors, such as school counselors and genetic counselors, have different salary and employment data.
+This table uses BLS data for salary and employment information for substance abuse, behavioral disorder, and mental health counselors as a proxy for the counseling field overall.
+Job growth is calculated using the average growth rate of the five major counseling occupations (educational, guidance, school, and vocational counselors; marriage and family therapists; rehabilitation counselors; substance abuse, behavioral disorder, and mental health counselors; and counselors, all other).

 (Higher =